cdig/svga/README.md

 * Pause
 * Background Color
 * New BakeLines
-* Don't trigger nav (or Input) when right-clicking
 * Don't trigger nav when dragging out of a control
 * Mouse wheel doesn't zoom?
 * Clean up SVGA Components